 The other costs that I try to look at as business-related costs are personal — things like my Headspace subscription for mindfulness.
 I was going bouldering for a bit, which is how I broke my ankle.
 I’m trying to consider physical and mental health as a necessary cost for my business, even though it’s technically a personal cost.

-The pandemic has made virtual communities and events a more palatable option for consumers.
 How are you channeling that virtual connection within your community into real-world action?

 A lot of people don’t have close friends in their life who they can talk to seriously about social issues.
 Our community is a great place to actually share what you’re thinking and what you’re reading and what you’re listening to — and then do something about it within your community.
 If you actually want to make a difference, look to local transit, local housing policy, and other places where it’s a matter of 100 votes, not millions of votes or campaign dollars.
 One of the biggest goals within our membership is to build resilient communities through local actions.
 Every time five people from a specific geography join our membership community, I’ll spin up a local channel for them.

 The Seattle one right now is the most active, because I’m there.
 We’ve been having monthly in-person meetups.
 Last month, we did a pizza party and talked about what people are interested in to get a better sense of whether we want to volunteer at a food bank or something else.
 One of the coolest things that’s come out of that is our community members feeling more like people who can rely on each other.
 For our August meetup, we’re actually going on a tour with an organization called Weld Seattle that’s partnering with contractors to build halfway homes and group homes for people that have just been released from prison.
 This idea of local action channels is what a lot of people have been looking for through the newsletter.
 It’s the human connection that you can’t really get anywhere else.

 What’s your ultimate vision for the business?